-The CFTC and SEC are issuing final rules stating that none of the following registrants would be required to keep additional books and records, including daily trading records, regarding SBSAs beyond the books and records that the CFTC is already requiring regarding swaps: swap dealers; major swap participants; security-based swap dealers; and major security-based swap participants.
+The CFTC and SEC are proposing rules stating that none of the following CFTC registrants would be required to keep additional books and records, including daily trading records, regarding SBSAs beyond the books and records that the CFTC is already requiring regarding swaps: swap dealers; major swap participants; security-based swap dealers; and major security-based swap participants.
 Similarly, swap data repositories would not be required to collect additional data or keep additional data or books and records regarding SBSAs beyond the books and records, and data, that the CFTC is requiring regarding swaps.

-Do the final rules discuss the statutory provisions that address efforts to evade the swap-related requirements of the Dodd-Frank Act?
+Does the proposal discuss the statutory provisions that address efforts to evade the swap-related requirements of the Dodd-Frank Act?

-~ ) Yes.
-The CFTC is adopting rules to exercise the anti-evasion authority provided under the Dodd-Frank Act.
-The rules do not attempt to draw a bright line regarding what constitutes evasion, but rather provide that transactions that are willfully structured to evade the requirements of the Dodd-Frank Act will be treated as swaps.
-Interpretations also are provided with respect to certain types of circumstances that may, and may not, constitute evasion.
+Yes.
+The CFTC is proposing rules to exercise the anti-evasion authority provided under the Dodd-Frank Act.
+The proposed rules do not attempt to draw a bright line regarding what constitutes evasion, but rather provides that transactions that are willfully structured to evade the requirements of the Dodd-Frank Act will be treated as swaps.
+Proposed interpretive guidance also is provided with respect to certain types of circumstances that may, and may not, constitute evasion.